6 Things We Bet You Never Knew About Your SPF

 If you’re still using sunscreen the way you did two years ago, you could be at risk.
-New research shows that the type of SPF you choose, and the way you apply it, impacts your protection.
+New research shows that the type of SPF you choose, and the way you apply it, impacts your protection and ultimately your skin.

 Scientists have long known that free radicals — those evil molecules that damage your skin’s DNA — are produced by UV rays, pollution and cigarette smoke.
 But now research is showing that certain sunscreens may be to blame as well.
 A US study found that zinc oxide (one of the most common and effective sunscreen ingredients) undergoes a chemical reaction that may produce free radicals when exposed to sunlight.